Vitamin K in peppers Calculator

-Using the list below for the 22 different peppers nutrition entries in our Vitamin K database, the highest amount of Vitamin K is in Peppers, sweet, green, freeze-dried which contains 118.6 ug of Vitamin K per 100g.
+Using the list below for the 22 different peppers nutrition entries in our database, the highest amount of Vitamin K is found in Peppers, sweet, green, freeze-dried which contains 118.6 ug of Vitamin K per 100g.
 The lowest amount of Vitamin K is in Peppers, sweet, red, frozen, chopped, boiled, drained, with salt which in 100g contains 3.4 ug of Vitamin K.

-The median value of Vitamin K is in Peppers, hot chili, green, canned, pods, excluding seeds, solids and liquids which in 100g contains 8.7 ug of Vitamin K. The average amount of Vitamin K in 100g of peppers, based on the list below is 24.10 ug of Vitamin K.
+The median value of Vitamin K is found in Peppers, hot chili, green, canned, pods, excluding seeds, solids and liquids which in 100g contains 8.7 ug of Vitamin K. The average amount of Vitamin K contained in 100g of peppers, based on the list below is 24.10 ug of Vitamin K.

 From the Vitamin K content in peppers list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin K. Each peppers item can be scaled by different amounts to adjust the amounts of Vitamin K so that it is not just, for example, the values in 100g of Peppers, sweet, green, freeze-dried.
 The item can be scaled by quantites in g, oz or typical serving sizes.